 Want to see a few pages from The Builder's Daily Construction Guide?
 Click Here

 Building a new home is a complicated process…especially if you want to get it done quickly and in a quality fashion.
 Our process overview outlines all the critical steps to be completed by the owner-builder in the order they should be completed prior to starting construction.

 Should you buy your lot first or find a plan?
 Or maybe you should get your construction loan first?
 Our Build a New Home Process Overview will give you these answers.
-I've built a lot of homes...I'm not trying to brag (really)...but I've built over a thousand homes.
+Michael has built a lot of homes...believe it or not, over a thousand homes over his career.
 Needless to say, the Build a New Home Process Overview has been refined a little over the years.